BDI-pathogens/BEEHIVE_GWAS/README.md

 This figure is drawn by `draw_tree_Figure1.R`.

-`tr2.tr` is a phylogenetic tree of the 2,249 sequences used for the GSVL GWAS.
+`minimal_dataset/tr2.tr` is a phylogenetic tree of the 2,249 sequences used for the GSVL GWAS.

-`subtypes2.csv` contains the subtypes in the same order as the tip labels.
+`minimal_dataset/subtypes2.csv` contains the subtypes in the same order as the tip labels.

-`vl2.csv` contains the viral load values in the same order as the tip labels.
+`minimal_dataset/vl2.csv` contains the viral load values in the same order as the tip labels.

 ### Figure 2A

 This figure is drawn by `2.5_inspect_GWAS_results.R`.

-The tables in `GWAS_type_phenotype.csv` contain the results of GWASes. "type" can be "prot", "kmer", "len", "len3", "freq".
+The tables of the form `minimal_dataset/GWAS_type_phenotype.csv` contain the results of GWASes. "type" can be "prot", "kmer", "len", "len3", "freq".
 Phenotype can be "BEEHIVE_LVL", "spvl_normalised_adjusted", "spvl_adjusted", "CD4_slope".

 ### Figure 2B, C

 The figure is drawn by `8_temporal_trends_enrichment.R`.

-`frequency_through_time_hit1.csv` and `frequency_through_time_hit2.csv`
+`minimal_dataset/frequency_through_time_hit1.csv` and `minimal_dataset/frequency_through_time_hit2.csv`

 Tables containing the frequency of mutations through time with confidence intervals (Figure 2B).

-`enrichment_df`
+`minimal_dataset/enrichment_df.csv`

 Table containing the results of the enrichment analyses (Figure 2C).